How Do I Remove Oil from Water?

 industrial oil skimmer

-There are many instances where companies have turned their disposal costs into income.
-By using an Abanaki oil skimmer to remove oil from the coolant, one company was able to sell its used oil to be recycled instead of being charged to have the oil-contaminated coolant disposed of.
+Many companies have found ways to turn disposal costs into income.
+By using an Abanaki oil skimmer to remove oil from coolant, one company began selling its used oil for recycling instead of paying to dispose of oil-contaminated coolant.

-Another money saving benefit was an extended coolant life resulting in lower coolant and maintenance costs.
-Because of this, the Abanaki oil skimmer paid for itself in a short period of time.
+Another cost-saving benefit came from extending coolant life, which reduced both coolant replacement and maintenance expenses.
+As a result, the Abanaki oil skimmer paid for itself in a short time.

-Abanaki Corporation manufactures a wide variety of oil skimmers to meet any size application.
-From a small coolant tank in a CNC lathe to a scale pit in a steel mill, Abanaki Corporation can supply a skimmer to do the job.
-We manufacture skimmers that can remove from 1 gallon per hour to 200 gallons per hour.
-We offer turnkey systems with a variety of motors, heat options, stands, and oil concentrators.
-Our skimmers are used on parts washers, in car washes, wells, steel mills, and any other industry where hydrocarbons need to be removed.
+Abanaki Corporation designs and manufactures a wide range of oil skimmers to fit any application size.
+Whether it’s a small coolant tank in a CNC lathe or a large-scale pit in a steel mill, Abanaki has a skimmer that can handle the job.
+We offer models that remove anywhere from 1 to 200 gallons of oil per hour.
+Our turnkey systems include options for motors, heaters, stands, and oil concentrators.
+You’ll find Abanaki skimmers in parts washers, car washes, wells, steel mills, and other industries where hydrocarbons must be removed.

 Learn more about Abanaki belt oil skimmers.